census-instrumentation/opencensus-website/content/quickstart/go/metrics.md

 #### Installation

-OpenCensus: `go get go.opencensus.io/*`
+OpenCensus: `go get -u -v go.opencensus.io/...`

-Stackdriver exporter: `go get contrib.go.opencensus.io/exporter/stackdriver`
+Stackdriver exporter: `go get -u -v contrib.go.opencensus.io/exporter/stackdriver`

 #### Brief Overview
 By the end of this tutorial, we will do these four things to obtain metrics using OpenCensus: